menu icon

 Instructions

-• Row 1: Ch x32 +1 (this is just a small test swatch for learning the stitch, if you want to make it a different size use multiples of 4 +1 for the turning chain)
+• Ch x33, this is just a small test swatch for learning the stitch, if you want to make it a different size use multiples of 4 +1 for the turning chain)

-• Row 4: With the newly attached new color: Skip the 1st 2 stitches.
-Dc in the next stitch.
+• Row 3: Skip the 1st 2 stitches. *Dc in the next stitch (the stitch before the chain space).
 Work a long dc in the ch space 2 ROWS BELOW.

-• *To do a long dc: Yo and insert your hook in the ch space 2 ROWS BELOW.
-Yo and draw up a loop, drawing it up to the height of your dc stitches.
-Then yo and draw through 2 loops on your hook twice.
+• To make a long dc: Yarn over and insert your hook in the ch-space 2 ROWS BELOW.
+Yarn over and draw up a loop, drawing it up to the height of your dc stitches.
+Then yarn over and draw through 2 loops on your hook twice.
+Like you would a normal dc.

 • Dc in the next stitch following the long dc.
-Ch and skip the next stitch.
-Repeat dc, long dc, dc, ch + skip the next stitch across the entire row.
+Ch x1 and skip the next stitch.
+Repeat from * for the rest of the row.
 In the last stitch make a dc.
 Then ch x4 and turn.

 • To make your project longer, keep repeating rows 3-6.
 Remember to switch colors every 2 rows as needed.
 Fasten off and weave in your ends.